Azure/logicapps/arc-enabled-logic-app-sample/README.md

 # Introduction

-This sample shows an Azure Logic App running on an Arc-enabled Kubernetes cluster.
+This sample shows an Azure Logic App running on an [App Service in an Arc-enabled Kubernetes cluster](https://docs.microsoft.com/en-US/Azure/app-service/overview-arc-integration).
 The Logic App periodically checks Azure Table Storage for new ratings items.
 Any new ratings are appended to a JSON file in Azure Blob Storage that contain all the ratings for that product.

 ![Architecture Diagram](./docs/SolutionDiagramLogicAppsSample.png)